|Modern DCPDS Course Code||TBD|

 Application packages(original plus a copy)will be forwarded through command channels, respective Army Command (ACOM), Army Service Component Command (ASCC), Direct Reporting Unit (DRU), or the Civilian Personnel Director for the Office of the Administrative Assistant to the Secretary to the Army (OAASA).
 The nomination suspense dates in this announcement are HQDA suspense dates.
 Please check with your local/command training manager for Army Command suspense dates so your application meets all local/command suspense deadline(s).
 Application packets received from individuals who do not meet ALL eligibility requirements by the designated HQDA deadline will be returned without action.
-Complete application packages (original and one copy) must be sent through command channels for forwarding to G37/TRV.
-Commands may send packets via regular mail or FedEx to to the following address:
+Complete application packages (original and one copy) must be sent through command channels for forwarding to G37/TRV - Army Commands will include an Order of Merit List.
+Command-endorsed nomination packets, to include an OML, may be sent via regular mail or FedEx to the following address:

 Department of the Army

 Career Program-Funded Packets: All packets requesting Career Program/ACTEDS-funding support must be submitted via the GoArmyEd process.
 All HQDA nomination deadlines still apply.

 DO NOT SEND APPLICATIONS DIRECTLY TO GEORGE WASHINGTON UNIVERSITY.

 Nomination packets are reviewed/vetted by HQDA and will not be processed if they are incomplete,

 poorly written, or applicant does not meet eligibility and/or course requirements and packets are then forwarded to George Washington University who has final selection authority.